-Sharon Wright is a freelance journalist, copywriter and scriptwriter.
+Sharon Wright is an author, journalist and scriptwriter.

 Based in London, England.